melhazzouri/Amazon-Reviews-Sentiment/README.md

 5- Naive Bayes

-# Results
 Logistic regression with hyperparameter tuning out performed all the algorithms with an accuracy of 99%.

-# Dataset
-The dataset is available on Kaggle.
-You can find more information and download the data https://www.kaggle.com/datasets/eswarchandt/amazon-music-reviews.

 For further details see the notebooks in the repository.